Phoebe Bridgers on trolls who "bullied" her on way to father's funeral: "Grow the fuck up"

 Phoebe Bridgers has spoken out after being “bullied” online when on her way to her father’s funeral.

-The Boygenius guitarist was speaking with her bandmates – Lucy Dacus and Julien Baker – in a new interview when she addressed the harassment she received from supposed “fans”.
+The singer-songwriter and Boygenius member was speaking with her bandmates – Lucy Dacus and Julien Baker – in a new interview when she addressed the harassment she received from supposed “fans”.

 “I’m coming from a place of literally — I’m feeling it in my body as I’m saying it, but — people with my picture as their Twitter picture, who claim to like my music, fucking bullied me at the airport on the way to my father’s funeral this year,” she told Them.